 5 – Settings

-Clicking on this button will open a window with several options.
-Out of all the options, only three of them will be needed for your day-to-day operations:
+Clicking on this button will open a window displaying various options.
+Among these, the following are the most commonly used for your day-to-day operations:

 View Only – enabling this will make the terminal read-only